-Additional school requirements under Title I may be found at http://www.neola.com/barberton-oh/ policy #2261.01.
-Parents who do not have access to the Internet may use the parent access computers in the Guidance Office at Barberton High School.
+Additional school requirements under Title I may be found at https://go.boarddocs.com/oh/barber/Board.nsf/Public?open&id=policies policy #2261.01.
+Parents who do not have access to the Internet may use the parent access computers in the school office.

-Patricia Cleary, Superintendent August 17, 2016
+Jeffrey Ramnytz, Superintendent August 15, 2019